siliconvalleytriathlonclub/svtc-sync/README.md

     svtc-sync -actives

-Dump the entire JSON update file on active members as it is received vie http
+Dump the entire JSON update file on active members as it is received via http

     svtc-sync -actives -raw